kalinr/kalins-pdf-creation-station/readme.txt

 * Now showing the correct YouTube demo video for version 4.2 on the tools page.
 I thought YouTube would let me overwrite the old video when I released 4.2 but it forced me to create a new one.
 * Updated the screenshots for WordPress.org.

+= 4.2.2 =
+* tool and admin pages are now correctly loading JavaScript and CSS files on sites using https

 == Upgrade Notice ==

 = 0.7 =